openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 -   Mode for the push-down feature.

-If you want to enable the connector all push down feature for hana connector, you do not need to do any things for hana connector's push down feature, which is FULL_PUSHDOWN on by default.
-But you can also set as below:
+If you want to enable the connector all push down feature for hana connector, you do not need to do any things for hana connector's push down feature which is FULL_PUSHDOWN on by default but you can also set as follows:

 | jdbc.pushdown-module=FULL_PUSHDOWN                    |
 | --------------------------------------------------- |